ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Experiments

+where $D$ is the data dimension.
+For models where the exact likelihood $p_\theta(\boldsymbol{x}_0)$ is intractable, we report the PPL calculated using the variational lower bound on the log-likelihood.
+Despite conceptual similarity to blockwise discrete approaches~\citep{block_diffusion}, our effective positional embedding implementation (e.g., RoPE-ND; Sec.~\ref {sec:pos_en}) enables \OURS to achieve comparable performance across various block sizes as shown in Tab.~\ref{tab:owt-ppl} without any customized variance reduction or noise schedules as proposed in \citep{block_diffusion}.
+These advantages highlight the potential of \OURS as a general and powerful generative modeling framework.

-\textbf{Image Representation.} We also assess the capability of \OURS in image representation, which is essential for building a unified visual understanding and generation model.
-We finetune \OURS-XL and DiT-XL on ImageNet using classification loss following the training setting in MAE~\cite{mae} and report the Top-1 accuracy in Table~\ref{tab:classify}.
-The accuracy of \OURS surpasses that of ViT-H, iGPT and DiT-XL.
-This superior performance over DiT-XL highlights the benefit of incorporating clean latent inputs, which accelerates the model's ability to learn better representations compared to using only noised latent inputs.
-Furthermore, \OURS is on par with MAGE in terms of Top-1 accuracy, while enjoying better generation capabilities than MAGE.
+\textbf{Image Representation.} We assess the capability of \OURS in image representation, which is essential for building a unified visual understanding and generation model.
+We finetune \OURS-XL and DiT-XL on ImageNet using classification loss for 100 epochs and report the Top-1 accuracy in Table~\ref{tab:classify}. \OURS outperforms DiT-XL, highlighting the advantage of using clean latents, which help the model to learn better representations compared to using only noisy latent inputs.
+Additionally, \OURS matches the Top-1 accuracy of MAGE~\citep{mage}, while offering superior generation performance.